...

-Anxiety is more than just occasional nervousness; it can become a persistent struggle that affects a childโ€™s emotional well-being, daily activities, and overall development.
-Some children may constantly worry about school, social interactions, or personal performance, while others might experience physical symptoms such as headaches, nausea, or difficulty sleeping.
-When anxiety interferes with a childโ€™s ability to function normally, professional support becomes essential.
+Anxiety is more than just occasional nervousness; it can become a persistent struggle affecting a child’s emotional well-being, daily activities, and overall development.
+Some children may constantly worry about school, social interactions, or personal performance, or experience physical symptoms such as headaches, nausea, or difficulty sleeping.
+When anxiety interferes with a child’s ability to function normally, professional Anxiety Therapy and ongoing support become essential

 How Our Doctors Help Children Overcome Anxiety

-• Medication (if necessary): In cases where anxiety significantly disrupts a childโ€™s daily life, our doctors may consider medication as part of a broader treatment plan.
+Medication (if necessary) In cases where anxiety significantly disrupts a child’s daily functioning, medication may be considered as part of a broader treatment plan.
+Medication decisions are always made carefully and in conjunction with therapy and ongoing evaluation.

 Frequently Asked Questions